How To Calculate Employee Work Hours Step by Step

 The 15 tips on this list will certainly make your job easier when performance-review time rolls around.
 But to simplify your responsibilities every day, you need a scheduling solution like Sling.
 Sling puts you in complete control of your employees’ work schedule with powerful features like:

 Each of these features is designed to streamline the scheduling process and keep everything, and everyone, organized and running smoothly.
 And if the time you can save isn’t enough, Sling also saves you money.
-Sling is free to use and available for an unlimited number of employees.
+Sling can be used as a free tool for up to 50 users, or as a full suite of tools with a Premium or Business subscription.

 Visit GetSling.com today to open an account and see why our customers give us a 5 out of 5 performance review every time.